 It is clear from the two faces of the fabric that the stitches are looped predominantly into the front edges of the corresponding stitches in the preceding rounds — “front loop only” (FLO) in the current craft vocabulary.
 It is not equally clear if the yarn is wrapped over the hook from back to front (YO), which had become the standard by the middle of the 19th century, or under the hook from front to back (YU), as shown in the illustration from 1785.

-Böttcher’s drawings clarify this.
-The first one seen below shows what is explicitly labeled as the primary stitch structure of the cap to be FLO wrapped YO.
-The one after that is her drawing of the sock and shows the identical structure.
+The following two of Böttcher’s drawings clarify this.
+The one on the left (oriented as explained below) shows what is explicitly labeled as the primary stitch structure of the cap, to be FLO wrapped YO.
+Her drawing of the sock is on the right and shows the identical structure.

-In fact, this is the counterpart to the FLO variant seen in the previous illustrations, worked into the back edge of the stitch in the preceding round — “back loop only” (BLO, also wrapped YO).
-They are the two fundamental forms of slip stitch crochet and appear in the earliest published descriptions of that craft.
-It is more than slightly difficult to understand how the one illustrates a structure that can only be crocheted while the other is nalbinding.
+In fact, this is the counterpart to the FLO variant seen in the preceding illustrations, worked into the back edge of the stitch in the preceding round — “back loop only” (BLO).
+These are the two fundamental forms of slip stitch crochet and appear in the earliest published descriptions of that craft.
+It is more than slightly difficult to understand how one illustrates a structure that can only be crocheted while the other is nalbinding.

 The illustrations of the FLO variant are oriented here to match the direction of the stitching as it appears in the photograph of the cap.
 The first two of the drawings are positioned differently in the original publications.
 If a slip stitch structure is nalbound rather than crocheted, the top and bottom of the fabric exchange positions.
 Böttcher’s drawings of the cap and sock are therefore rotated 180° from her own presentations, which assume they are both nalbound.